Disclosure: This site may earn affiliate commissions when you click provider links. This doesn't affect our recommendations. Learn more

 PlushCare

 PlushCare is the strongest choice for patients with insurance.
 It accepts Aetna, Humana, Cigna, and others, and board-certified primary care physicians handle prior authorization support.
 The brand-name formulary is the widest of any platform reviewed here: Wegovy, Zepbound, Saxenda, Rybelsus, Ozempic, and Mounjaro are all available.
-The membership is $19.99/month plus a $129 initial consultation fee (April 2026, per PlushCare website), but medication costs without insurance can reach $900โ€“$1,400/month for brand-name GLP-1s.
+The membership is $19.99/month plus a $129 initial consultation fee (May 2026, per PlushCare website), but medication costs without insurance can reach $900โ€“$1,400/month for brand-name GLP-1s.
 PlushCare does not offer compounded semaglutide or tirzepatide.

 PlushCare: pros and cons